-Our aim is sustain and develop a good or outstanding experience of primary education for our young people in the communities in which they reside.
+Our vision “Be the Light” underpins our aim to sustain and develop a good or outstanding experience of primary education for our young people in the communities in which they reside.

 The Federation shares its vision statement and aims and values across all four schools.
 The nurturing ethos and exciting curriculum allows us to enhance learning opportunities for our children.